 Patrick: You have the other continuous moving parts, which is you have got older brands that have been undervalued and finding the new fan base as they are hard rebrands, and then the value just suddenly shoots up overnight.
 You have got this industry of whiskey, which you know is hundreds of years old and distilleries that have stood there for generations and generations, which have now moved from being shrouded in secrecy to having the curtain pulled open, and are now owned by huge multinational companies from the Diageos in the world, to the Edrington Groups of the world, to the Nikka Whiskies of the world, to the Pernod Ricards of the world, and it has become an incredibly professional business, where every distillery is open in some way or another to the public, where these global giants of companies are spreading the good word of whiskey all over the world near and far, and they are global monsters now.
 That is part of why whiskey investment has become such a huge success for people.

 Forgive me, if I’m talking too much here.
-But as the good news stories that you’ve seen on the BBC, Forbes, The Telegraph, The Times, The Mail, big mainstream publications, writing about people generating huge returns on their investments through whiskey, and that has been driven by the professionalism that’s been brought into the industry, where these global companies have thrown billions of pounds at distilleries with 10-, 15-, 20-, 50-year projects in mind to generate the return on profit for all billions.
+But as the good news stories that you’ve seen on the BBC, Forbes, The Telegraph, The Times, The Mail, big mainstream publications, writing about people generating huge returns on their collections through whiskey, and that has been driven by the professionalism that’s been brought into the industry, where these global companies have thrown billions of pounds at distilleries with 10-, 15-, 20-, 50-year projects in mind to generate the return on profit for all billions.
 If companies like that are investing so heavily into the whiskey industry, then they’re not doing it to not generate profits for their shareholders.

 When You Should Sell Whiskey Casks